-WHEREAS, in order to provide funding for costs associated with financing, design, construction, maintenance, and operations of the County jail, and public health, safety, and justice facilities and services, as determined by the Justice Project Implementation Plan, it is deemed necessary and advisable for Whatcom County to submit a ballot proposition to the voters for authorization to impose an additional local sales and use tax of two-tenths of one percent (0.002 or 20 cents per \$100), as authorized by RCW 82.14.450; and shall consider, at that time, the repeal of one-half of the two-tenths of one percent sales and use tax.
+WHEREAS, in order to provide funding for costs associated with financing, design, construction, maintenance, and operations of the County jail, and public health, safety, and justice facilities and services, as determined by the Justice Project Implementation Plan, it is deemed necessary and advisable for Whatcom County to submit a ballot proposition to the voters for authorization to impose an additional local sales and use tax of two-tenths of one percent (0.002 or 20 cents per \$100), as authorized by RCW 82.14.450; and thirty (30) years, and may expire on or around December 31, 2055.
+Once the total capital financing costs of the jail and behavioral health facilities have been paid for, the County Council shall consider, at that time, the repeal of one-half of the two-tenths of one percent sales and use tax.